 Sometimes, though, you need to slip a don't into your trip, just to keep you safe and savvy.

 Despite the adverse ring to the word, our tips aren't limiting or nagging.
 Quite the contrary.
 Our five suggestions -- part insider information, part concerned parent -- will make you a smarter urbanite capable of navigating virgin territory like a seasoned pro.
-Most importantly, our guiding light of don'ts will expand your list of gotta-do's.
+Most importantly, our guiding light of don'ts will expand your list of what to do in a new city.

-Cities, especially the most expensive ones (think Oslo, Geneva, Zurich, Copenhagen, Stockholm ...), inhale your money like a vacuum cleaner set on high.
+Cities, especially the most expensive ones (think Oslo, Geneva, Zurich, Copenhagen, New York ...), inhale your money like a vacuum cleaner set on high.
 To protect your money purse, take advantage of a destination's more giving side.
 (Read: Free attractions.)

 Gratis activities are ubiquitous if you know where to look.
-Flea, antique and farmers' markets are often free for idle wanderers, as are many art galleries, outdoor festivals and parks -- such as Tiergarten in Berlin and San Francisco's Golden Gate National Recreation Area, for instance.
+Flea, antique and farmers' markets are often free for idle wanderers, as are many art galleries, outdoor festivals and parks -- such as Tiergarten in Berlin and Vancouver's Stanley Park, for instance.
 Most cities offer a handful of museums and monuments that don't charge admission.
 In Washington D.C., the Smithsonian museums and national memorials don't want your money.
-Ditto for the Getty Center in Los Angeles and the Victoria and Albert Museum in London.
+Ditto for the Getty Center in Los Angeles and numerous museums in London.

 If you are a student, teacher, senior or member of the military, always carry ID; freebies or discounts may drop into your lap.

 It's so easy to snag a cab: Wag a hand, and seconds later a blur of yellow will screech to a stop.
 However, moving around a city in a taxi can be costly and, frankly, hair-raising.
-For a more local experience and a potentially quicker pony ride (especially at rush hour), take public transportation.
+While peer-to-peer car services such as Uber and Lyft tend to be cheaper than cabs, travelers on a budget should take public transportation.

 In New York or Beijing, hop on the subway; in Boston, the T; in Chicago, the L; in Washington, Los Angeles and Paris, the Metro; in London, the iconic Tube.
 If you plan to bounce all over the place, purchase an all-day or multi-day pass.